 -

 Demand case studies with numbers.
 “We improved efficiency” means nothing.
 “We reduced processing time by 38% and saved $420K/year for a 200-person logistics company” means something.
+Ask for three references in your industry or company size.

 -